 Many seasoned marketers have long understood that customer information and data are what fuels successful marketing campaigns.
-Granted; you still need a robust engine in the form of the actual marketing plan and how you make use of this info, but the raw stuff is the data.
+You still need a robust engine in the form of the actual marketing plan and how you make use of this info, but the raw stuff is the data.

 This is becoming a good deal more relevant as legal compliance issues permeate the data protection conversation.
-From the various metrics—PCI Compliance, HIPAA, etc.—there are new rules regarding how companies handle customer information, which has a direct effect on how you as a marketer do the same.
+From the various metrics—PCI Compliance, HIPAA, etc.—there are new rules regarding how companies handle customer information.

 For example, the European Union’s General Data Privacy Regulation that will go into effect later this year will directly affect the way marketers obtain, store, manage, and process data for all EU citizens.
-Even if your company is based outside of the EU, GDPR compliance must be met when dealing with any EU citizens.
+Even if your company is based outside of the EU, GDPR compliance must be met.

 These regulations and the accompanying fines for flaunting them are placing consumers on alert (everyone, really) on exactly how data is obtained, and what steps are being taken to secure the information that is willingly given to you.
 The fact that major information security upheavals have left a tarnish on giant companies like Home Depot, Target, and Equifax in the past few years have brought security and compliance issues to the forefront even more.